canonical/is-charms-contributing-guide/CONTRIBUTING.md

   is lost.
 * Wait for an upstream fix for the issue.

+If it is deemed that a change should land despita a failing status check, the following artifacts should be added to the PR:

+* If the status check can be run in another way, e.g. locally, a screenshot with the git commit SHA which is being approved and the status check passing
+* The reason why the PR needs to be merged without the status check passing (e.g., because the fix is needed in production and the status check is failing due to problems with GitHub).

+One of the repository admins should then be asked to review the artifacts and merge the PR after completing the review.
+The PR should be otherwise ready to be merged (e.g., has been approved).

+Resolving the underlying reason the status check is failing should be high priority so that the team can rely on the automation again.

 This will ensure that we minimise the number of bugs in our code and tooling.

 ## When to Write and What to Cover In Integration Tests